ashleykinard/ashleykinard.github.io/portfolio.md

 * [Markdown](https://github.com/ashleykinard/samples/blob/origin/cPanel-LinkedNodesGuide)
 * [PDF](https://github.com/ashleykinard/samples/blob/origin/cPanel-LinkedNodesGuide.pdf)

-The creation of this particular guide was borne out of necessity to provide detailed information about cPanel's *Linked Nodes* feature to system administrators.
+The creation of this knowledge base article was borne out of necessity to provide detailed information about cPanel's *Linked Nodes* feature to system administrators.
 The information was considered important, but did not have its place in any existing documentation, nor did it have a place in any related interface documentation.

 ### DNS Zone Manager